Luis María Estrada Paetau

-Luis María Estrada Paetau (May 26, 1935 - March 25, 2011) was the Roman Catholic bishop of the Roman Catholic Vicariate Apostolic of Izabal, Guatemala.
+Luis María Estrada Paetau (26 May 1935 - 25 March 2011) was the Roman Catholic bishop of the Roman Catholic Vicariate Apostolic of Izabal, Guatemala.

-Born in Guatemala, Estrada Paetau O.P. was ordained a priest in 1961 in Salamanca (Spain) at the end of the studies of Theologie in the Faculty of San Esteban.
+Born in Guatemala, Estrada Paetau was ordained a priest in 1961 in Salamanca (Spain) at the end of the studies of Theologie in the Faculty of San Esteban.
 In 1977, he was named a bishop and was named bishop of the Izabal Vicariate Apostolic in 1988.
 He resigned in 2004.